If you have been injured by a health care professional or provider, we can help.

-Jenny is committed to upholding the values of the union movement and applies her legal skills to the wider community through her role as a volunteer lawyer at the Western Community Legal Centre, West Justice.
+Jenny is committed to upholding the values of the union movement and applies her legal skills to the wider community through her role as a volunteer lawyer at West Justice.

 Anastasia is an accredited specialist in personal injury law.
 She has 10 years’ experience in Workers’ Compensation fighting for the rights of injured workers against large companies and insurers.
 She has also acted for people injured in motor vehicle accidents as well as in public and private premises.

 Anastasia has served as a committee member of the Victorian Branch for the Australian Lawyers Alliance.